 Thus they can read it more quickly and easily than they could with lines that sprawl across the full width of the screen (as used to be the case on most sites in the early days of the internet.)

 Your first time through, resist the urge to edit as you go, as this interrupts the flow of your writing.
 Don’t check the spelling, parse, or use a thesaurus.

 Then wait at least a few hours before returning to copyedit.

 This is where you make various changes and tweaks, maybe adding or removing sentences and paragraphs.

 Finally you proofread the post, going through it word by word making sure that all the spelling and grammar is correct.

-Do you have any more tips to add to the above collection?
+Do you have any more tips for writing blog posts to add to the above collection?
 Let me know in the comments.

 FREE PDF: 'How to Write Great Headlines That Get More Blog Traffic'